Mohammedtariq97/Zomato-App/README.md

 # Zomato-App
-This app helps to explore nearby restaurants &amp; allows to search restaurants along with location.
+This app helps to explore nearby restaurants &amp; allows to search favourite restaurants details along with location.